Sinking of the Caribou

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.07.034), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.07.034), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 News of the sinking sparked much outrage as victims’ friends and families, and the populace at large, condemned the Nazis for targeting a passenger ferry.
 An editorialist with The Royalist newspaper in St. John’s wrote that the sinking “was such a useless crime from the point of view of warfare.
 It will have no effect upon the course of the war except to steel our resolve that the Nazi blot on humanity must be eliminated from our world.”
 As bodies were recovered, the burials started.
 The Channel/Port aux Basques area was the worst hit as many crewmembers of the Caribou were local men.
 A funeral on October 18 for six victims was attended by hundreds of mourners, and a procession that followed the bodies to the grave sites reportedly measured two kilometres long.